mensbeam/Arsse/docs/en/020_Getting_Started/020_Download_and_Installation.md

 # Installation

-At present installing The Arsse is largely a manual process.
-We hope to some day make this easier by integrating the software into commonly used package managers, but for now the below instructions should serve as a useful guide.

 In order for The Arsse to function correctly, [its requirements](Requirements) must first be satisfied.
 The process of installing the required PHP extensions differs from one system to the next, but on Debian the following series of commands should do:

 ```sh